TZstatsADS/Fall2016-proj5-grp6/README.md

 	+ Mengyuan Tao
 	+ Jiani Tian
 	+ Jiayu Wang

 + Project summary: In this project, we created a shiny app to give recommendations on Broadway shows based on users' preference.
 We considered the following approaches to make the recommendations:
 1. Synopsis Analysis
+- compute the similarity between synopsis by cosine similarity
 2. Sentimental Analysis
+- use the sentimental word frequency as features for each document and compute association
 3. Characters' lyrics Analysis
+- extract the lyrics of each character and do text mining to measure association.We want to give recommendation based on users' preference.
+For example, if a person really likes a character in one broadway show and wants to find another show which has the same type of character to watch.
+They can use our Characters' lyrics section to select a broadway show.
 4. Spotify Recommendation
+- based on the big data of user's playing list

 + The data: We scraped the lyrics, musical, reviews, synopsis, and pictures of the 450 off-broadway shows and 33 broadway shows from the following websites:

 + https://www.ibdb.com/
 + https://www.allmusicals.com
 + Spotify API

-+ Characters' Lyrics Analysis：
-+ The Goal: We want to give recommendation based on users' preference.
-For example, if a person really likes a character in one broadway show and wants to find another show which has the same type of character to watch.
-They can use our Characters' lyrics section to select a broadway show.

 + The Methodology: